TDStrasser/KookaBlockly-Reference/docs/source/display.rst

 -------------

-This block prints the editable text in the socketed block to the Kookaberry display at x position 0 on the current line).
+This block prints the editable text in the socketed block to the Kookaberry display at position x=0 on a new line.
 The current line is set to the top of the screen immediately after the display is cleared.

 If the line is longer than the display’s width, the line is wrapped onto successive lines of the display.
-The current display line is increased by each successive “display print” until the bottom of the display is reached.
-Thereafter each successive “display print” will scroll the display upwards by one line and the current line is shown at the bottom of the screen.
+The current display line is increased by each successive “Display
+Print” until the bottom of the display is reached.

+Thereafter each successive “Display Print” will scroll the display upwards by one line and the current line is shown at the bottom of the display.

 Display Print ..and
 -------------------

 This block displays the editable text or value in the attached socketed block on the current line of the display, followed by the output of any value block.

 The following is an example using the date and time:

 This example results in a display that looks like this and is updated every second.

-By using “display clear” the displayed text stays at the top of the screen instead of scrolling down the display.
+By using “Display Clear” the displayed text stays at the top of the screen instead of scrolling down the display.